-The Aboriginal Cultural Heritage Act 2021 (ACH Act), came into effect from 1 July 2023.
-On the 8th August 2023, the State Government announced its decision to repeal the ACH Act and restore the Aboriginal Cultural Heritage Act 1972, with amendments, including:
+The amended 1972 Act replaced the Aboriginal Cultural Heritage Act 2021 (ACH Act) that came into effect from 1 July 2023.
+The announcement to repeal the ACH Act was made on 8 August 2023.

-- When a Section 18 has been approved, a new requirement for the owner to notify the Minister of any new information about an Aboriginal site.
+• When a Section 18 has been approved, there is a new requirement for the owner to notify the Minister of any new information about an Aboriginal site.

 WALGA’s previous work throughout the development and implementation of the Aboriginal Heritage Act 2021 is detailed below.